Mattlister/The-Monkees-Monkees/README.md

 <h3>Our Merchandise</h3>

 This page again has the large black and white image with the black and white nav bar.
-Below the image, we have 8 individual pages
+Below the image, we have 8 individual paragraphs in 2 lines of 4.
+Each each paragraph, there's an image of either a record or a poster that can be purchased.
+There's also an Order button which when clicked, a Modal card is displayed with an image of the record or poster.
+For the records, there's a track listing and for the posters, there are sizes in which you can get a copy of the print for your wall or as a post card.
+The record modal boxes are displayed with blue background to match their blue 'Order Here' buttons and the posters Modal card have a green background to match their green 'Order Here' buttons.
+Below these 8 images, there is again the social medial links with the Font Awesome icons.

+<h3>Get in Touch</h3>

+A page designed so that the fans can contact the band for either a booking or just to say Hi!!

 Hopes for the website are: